New migrant shelter opens in LIC: HHS

 Ultimately, Amazon decided to pull out of Long Island City in 2019 after receiving backlash from some politicians, residents and activists who were against the tech giant’s efforts to bypass the usual building approval process and the state’s decision to provide $1.7 billion in tax credits to a trillion-dollar company, as opposed to investing more in schools, transit and housing.

-Despite the investors’ big swing in hopes of profiting off of Amazon’s plans, Astell Place has been 100 percent empty after renovations in 2019, according to CoStar.com, a real estate outlet.
+Despite the investors’ big swing in hopes of profiting off of Amazon’s plans, Austell Place has been 100 percent empty after renovations in 2019, according to CoStar.com, a real estate outlet.

 The migrants will be the first to utilize the new space.